-Approximate analytic solutions for mixed convection heat transfer from a shear-flow past a rotating cylinder
+Approximate Analytic solutions for mixed and forced convection heat transfer from an unsteady no-uniform flow past a rotating cylinder

-Kenzu Abdella Trent University Department of Mathematics 1600 Wes Bank Dr., Peterborough, ON Canada, K9J-7B8

-Felicia Magpantay Trent University Department of Mathematics 1600 Wes Bank Dr., Peterborough, ON Canada, K9J-7B8
+Kenzu Abdella Felicia Magpantay Trent University Trent University Department of Mathematics Department of Mathematics 1600 Wes Bank Dr., Peterborough, ON 1600 Wes Bank Dr., Peterborough, ON Canada, K9J-7B8 Canada, K9J-7B8 kabdella@trentu.ca feliciamagpantay@trentu.ca

-Abstract: Presented in this paper is an analytic approximation to the thermal-fluid problem involving mixed convective heat transfer from a rotating isothermal cylinder placed in a non-uniform stream shear flow.
-The approximation is obtained using a series expansion of the scaled boundary layer equations in terms of an appropriate boundary layer variable.
-The resulting approximation is valid both for small time and for moderate and large times for which the Reynolds number of the flow is sufficiently large.
+Abstract: Presented in this paper is an analytic approximation to the thermal-fluid problem involving mixed and forced convective heat transfer from a rotating isothermal cylinder placed in a non-uniform stream shear-flow.
+The approximation is obtained using a series expansion of the scaled boundary layer equations in terms of a boundary layer variable which is directly proportional to the time variable and inversely proportional to the Reynolds number.
+Therefore, the resulting approximation is valid both for small time and for moderate and large times for which the Reynolds number of the flow is sufficiently large.